 - Trawl through lists on the Moz website and submit manual citations

 - Use the likes of WhiteSpark to solicit local citations

 - Set up a series of alerts via Google Alerts to keep track of new mentions of your competitors’ NAP citations.

 Link building is a crucial part of any successful boost to local SEO and furthermore it is too often ignored.
-Local SEO is greatly indebted to achieving links from other local websites that have parallels to your own business.
+Affordable local SEO is greatly indebted to achieving links from other local websites that have parallels to your own business.
 Get together with local businesses with similar interests and clientele and arrange to share links in blog content.
 This will not only encourage a greater community spirit but open up the possibility of shared promotions and mutually beneficial symbiotic relationships going forward.